gardencompose/garden-compose/README.md

 ### Benefits for Developers

-Building dynamic UIs with **Compose 4 GTK** is simple, consistent, and predictable.
+Building dynamic UIs with **Garden Compose** is simple, consistent, and predictable.
 You write UIs using declarative, stateless, and side-effect-free functions, letting the framework manage the creation, updating, and destruction of GTK widgets automatically.

-Jetpack Compose is the default and recommended UI framework for Android—and now, with **Compose 4 GTK**, you can bring that same declarative power to the Linux desktop.
+Jetpack Compose is the default and recommended UI framework for Android—and now, with **Garden Compose**, you can bring that same declarative power to the Linux desktop.